 In general, a shorter focal length means more background –it’s wider and shows more of the surroundings.
 Think phone photos.
 A longer focal length means less background – imagine the background has been pulled toward the dog (compressed) and stretched.
 The tiny spaces made by branches crisscrossing behind the dog are now beautiful circular light spots because of this compression.

 These lengths range from around 14mm to 200mm, each with their own pros and cons.
-There’s a lot of nuance in choosing between these lengths, which I cover fully in my online pet photography course.
+There’s a lot of nuance in choosing between these lengths, which I cover fully in my Learning Journey membership.
 But for now, here’s a rough summary:

 • 14mm – 70mm